syedshaneraza/deel-node-be-test/README.md

 When you've finished the assignment, zip your repo (make sure to include the .git folder) and send us the zip file.

 Thank you and good luck! 🙏

+## Possible Improvements
+> We can make use of validators like "Joi" or "express-validator" for input validation.
+> We can make use of logger to log the paths, errors and queries.
+> We can create a custom error class (e.g., AppError) to handle 400, 403, 404, etc.
+> We can Centralize error handling with a middleware (errorHandler.js) to avoid repeating try/catch everywhere.
+> We can make use of helmet middleware to set secure HTTP headers.
+> We can sanitize user input to prevent SQL Injection and XSS.
+> We can add rate limiting with express-rate-limit.
+> We can also add an npm run lint script and use ESLint + Prettier for formatting.